Call 811 if You See Something Suspicious

 Individuals at Jefferson who meet the CSA criteria include, but are not limited to, the following:

-- Student Affairs and Student Life officials who oversee student housing, a student center, or student extracurricular activities
+- Student Academic & Career Center (formerly known as Student Affairs) and Student Life & Engagement officials who oversee student housing, a student center, or student extracurricular activities

 - Staff or Faculty advisors to student organizations